b04901014/waveglow-tensorflow/README.md

 To start training, run:
 > python3 main.py --use\_weight\_norm --truncate\_sample

-The configurations and hyperparams are in *src/hparams.py*
+The configurations, hyperparams and descriptions are in *src/hparams.py*

 ## TODO
  - Inference is not tested